Learn All Year Long

 - Compare how different plants grow, and think about why some plants grow faster than others.

 - Compare pictures of fully-grown plants with the young plants in the garden and ask the child to write about the differences and similarities.
-The child can write, draw, or complete a Venn Diagram of the findings.
+The child can write, draw, or complete a Venn Diagram (online or with a mobile app) of the findings.

 - Collect and press a few leaves, flowers, or other finds in the journal.